AEFeinstein/Super-2024-Swadge-FW/main/modes/games/swadgimon/Docs/GameDesignDoc.md

 #### Types

-Types determine the STAB bonus, as well as which moves do more or less damage, or even which moves a pokemon is immune from.
-Pokemone have 1 or 2 types, depending on species.
+Types determine the STAB bonus, as well as which moves do more or less damage, or even which moves a monster is immune from.
+Monsters have 1 or 2 types, depending on species.

 Overall chart
 | Attacking \ Defending | Normal | Figthing | Flying | Poison | Ground | Rock | Bug | Ghost | Steel | Fire | Water | Grass | Electric | Psychic | Ice | Dragon | Dark |